absinthe0223/guide/Operating-Model/Transparency.md

 ## Transparent, Private, and Open

-Any information at OMAlab falls falls into one, and only one, of three categories: open, private, and transparent.
+Any information at OMAlab falls into one, and only one, of three categories: open, private, and transparent.
 These terms are defined succinctly in the [Glossary](../GLOSSARY.html); read those definitions first if you are unsure of their specific, contextual meaning.

 At OMAlab we strive to make the default state of all information transparent, i.e. visible to all partners.
 When deciding how to share information, all partners should choose to make it transparent _unless they have a really good reason not to_.